 People are made not born.
 The Growth Mindset explains why it’s not just our talent that helps us to success but how we approach our goals.
 Mindsets refers to the beliefs that we hold about our abilities, whether we think they are set in stone (the fixed mindset) or can be cultivated (the growth mindset).
 Our mindset plays a major role in whether we reach our potential or plateau.

 These mindsets are based on research by Prof Carol Dweck at Stanford University and has the backing of neuroscience.
 It is one of the foundations of positive psychology – that we can learn optimism, develop our strengths and grow our happiness.
 It sets out a formula for success at work and in life.
 Operating in a growth mindset is essential for any new project or venture.
 It encourages us to leave our comfort zone, experiment and learn from what happens.
 This is how we work at Positive Psychology Training and how we have successfully developed our business.

-We offer training in the growth mindset as a half-day workshop or as a full-day in combination with resilience and other areas of positive psychology such as resilience, grit and strengths.
-One of our associates is currently working with Prof Dweck on a study applying the growth mindset with tech start-ups in Silicon Valley.
+We offer training in the growth mindset, either standalone or with other related areas of positive psychology such as resilience, grit and strengths.
+One of our associates is currently working with Prof Dweck applying the growth mindset with tech start-ups in Silicon Valley, USA.

 - Understand the differences between the growth & fixed mindset

 - Understand how the growth mindset supports other areas of life like relationships and parenting.